AppCrypto/deTTP/README.md

-# `Data exchange for the metaverse with accountable decentralized arbitrators and an incentive mechanism`
+# `Data exchange for the metaverse with accountable decentralized TTPs and incentive mechanisms`

 # Pre-requisites